MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 ### It's hard being a nomad mob

-Starting with a meeting room works great initially, with time expect to have situations where you can not book the same meeting room day in and day out - when this happens the overhead of moving people from room to room and getting set up can become an unnecessary barrier and something to avoid.
+Starting with a meeting room works great initially, with time expect to have situations where you can not book the same meeting room day in and day out - when this happens the overhead of moving people from room to room and getting set up can become an unnecessary barrier - something to avoid!

 Ideally as soon as the team has reached the point where they want to move mob programming from an experiment to a more permanent practice, you want to be having discussions with the powers that be on adjusting the teams normal work area to be conducive to mob programming.